Best MPVs for Motability

 Ford's seven-seater now cruises along in near silence at town speeds and is remarkably hushed on the motorway.
 In fact, we'd go as far as saying that the Galaxy is within touching distance of the most expensive luxury cars in terms of refinement, which is no mean feat.

-With prices starting at almost £34,000, it isn't cheap, but the Galaxy delivers on practicality with an enormous boot, an interior littered with clever cubby holes and a hugely versatile seating layout.
+With initial rental prices starting at over £2,000, it isn't cheap, but the Galaxy delivers on practicality with an enormous boot, an interior littered with clever cubby holes and a hugely versatile seating layout.
 You also sit high up, with a big windscreen and a good view of the road, while standard front and rear parking sensors make low-speed manoeuvring that bit easier.

 Have you ever owned one of our best MPVs for Motability?
 Give us your review in the comments section below...